dotlang/language/doc/RFE.md

 what can we do in a static block?
 1. type checking
 2. check environment variables
+`assert a::b`
+we can say assertions that are `::` will be evaluated at compile time.

+Y - The array and hash data structures are pretty handy but problem is we cannot alias them in any way.
+`type Vector := int[]`
+Then what about a vector of string?
+We are not looking for a full generics.
+But like validation `where` which is only applicable when you are defining a custom type we can have similar case for type re-write.
+`type Vector := V[]`
+`type IntVector := Vector with { V := int }`
+And this `V` parameter cannot be used anywhere else.
+`func shift(v: Vector) -> V ...`
+This will accept any vector and return V which is any.
+User has to cast it.

-? - name: simple, pure, simpla (simple + language), func,
+? - name: simple, pure, simpla (simple + language), func, Lisp - list processing electron is good but a bit long photon?
+This is good.